1812 Baltimore riots: Origins

 At the 1808 United States presidential election the Democratic-Republican candidate James Madison won his first term as the President of the United States.
 Madison won the vast majority of his vote outside of the Federalist stronghold of New England.
 In Maryland, the vote was split with nine votes for Madison and two votes for the Federalist candidate Charles Cotesworth Pinckney.

 On 18 June 1812, Madison signed off a declaration of war upon the United Kingdom, thus starting the War of 1812.
 Every Federalist member of congress voted against declaring war.

 A Federalist statesman in the Maryland House of Delegates named Alexander Contee Hanson launched the Federal Republican & Commercial Gazette newspaper in 1808.
-It became known as one of the nations most extreme federalist newspapers.
+It became known as one of the nation's most extreme federalist newspapers.

 Riots

 22 June

 On the night of 22 June 1812, just four days after war had been declared, an angry mob gathered outside the office of the Federal Republican newspaper.
 Angered by the paper's criticism of the Republican administration, the entire office was leveled to its foundations and printing apparatus' were destroyed by the mob.
 One of the editors narrowly escaped with his life.
 One of the attackers was killed as he attempted to knock out a window on the upper floor and fell with it on to the street below.
 The paper's editor, Alexander Contee Hanson, vowed to recommence the paper to assert his rights and resist oppression.
 The mobs continued for several more weeks, and anyone with Federalist or Pro-British views was attacked.